When are gambling activities illegally provided?

 If you find examples of illegal gambling e.g. a gambling activity or a gambling website provided without a licence from the Danish Gambling Authority, you can contact the Danish Gambling Authority regardless of whether you are a player or a business owner.

-The Danish Gambling Authority would like to hear from you if you find problems in a gambling provider’s marketing.
+The Danish Gambling Authority would like to hear from you if you find problems in a gambling operator’s marketing.
 If we proceed with the enquiry, we are not at liberty to keep you informed of the process, as the Danish Gambling Authority cannot comment on specific cases.

 What happens to the report?

-Media who advertise gambling or gambling providers without a licence will receive a petition from the Danish Gambling Authority to stop the illegal advertising.
+Media who advertise gambling or gambling operators without a licence will receive a petition from the Danish Gambling Authority to stop the illegal advertising.
 If the media does not stop the illegal advertising, the media will be reported to police.